 Hargill is a tiny town located in the state of Texas.
 With a population of 800 people and just one neighborhood, Hargill is the 867th largest community in Texas.

-Hargill is a blue-collar town, with 37.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hargill, you'll notice that it is more blue-collar than most other communities in America.
+37.77% of Hargill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hargill is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hargill who work in healthcare suport services (19.68%), sales jobs (14.89%), and art, media, and design (14.36%).

 Of important note, Hargill is also a town of artists.
 Hargill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hargill’s character.

-Hargill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hargill does not have a public transit system used by locals to get to and from work.

 Hargill ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.66% of people over 25 have a college degree.